-Today, it is a popular tourist attraction, with more than a million visitors each year.
-It continues to serve as the seat of the United States government and is a symbol of the nation’s democracy and freedom.
+Today, it is a popular tourist attraction, with more than a million visitors yearly.
+It continues to serve as the seat of the United States government and symbolizes the nation’s democracy and freedom.

 The Architecture of the Capitol Building

 The interior of the Capitol Building is impressive.
-The walls are white marble, with intricate carvings, sculptures, and artwork adorning them.
+The white marble walls have intricate carvings, sculptures, and artwork adorning them.
 The floors are of polished marble, and the ceilings are fresco-style.
 The building has ornate furnishings, including marble columns, gilded mirrors, and rich fabrics.

 The Rotunda is the centerpiece of the Capitol Building, a grand room with a dome ceiling adorned with fresco paintings.
 The paintings depict events from American history, such as the indication of the Declaration of Independence.
 The walls of the Rotunda are in-lined with busts of prominent Americans, including presidents and Supreme Court justices.

 The exterior of the Capitol Building is an impressive sight to behold.
 It is made of white marble and granite and topped with a large dome.
 At the base of the building are four wings that meet in the center, and at the very top of the crown is a statue of the goddess of freedom.